HEtothe/datagrab/README.md

-# datagrab - the easy way to access and query textual web resources!
+# datagrab - the easy way to access and interpret textual web resources!

 ## Overview